miketevelev/miketevelev/README.md

 I am a "beginner" engineer.
 I started studying IT 2 years ago.

 - 🌱 Currently learning: Java
-- ✨ Already Know: Intermediate Python and little C
+- ✨ Already know: Intermediate Python and little C
 - 🔭 Want to study: C++

 🤔 I'm thinking of starting a blog about what I've learned and what I'd like to share.
 That's all for now.